nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/discover-nuxeo-platform-apis/managing-files.md

 **Prerequisites**

-*   Section "Create a Document from an Existing File" above.
+Section "Create a Document from an Existing File" above.

 **Procedure**

 1. Download the file [contract-attachments.zip]({{file name='contract-attachments.zip'}}) and unzip it.
-You will attach the files it contains to the contract in the next few steps.
+You will attach the files it contains to the contract in the next steps.
 2. Create a file called `attachFilesToContract.js` with the following content.
 Be sure to replace the `filePath` variable with the path to the unzipped attachment folder.

     ```js